cryptocode/marble/README.md

 }
 ```

 You will get compile time errors if the requirements for a metamorphic test are not met.
-Even making a typo like `transformPi` will be caught (you can add other non-public functions though)

 In short, you must provide a `value` field, a `check` function, an `execute` function and one or more `transform...` functions.